 Later in the year, Council undertook a second round of engagement with social service agencies and people with a lived experience of homelessness.

-The resulting report and its recommendations were approved by the Council Policy and Regulatory Committee on 26 November 2018 and at a full Council meeting on 11 December 2018.
+The resulting report and its recommendations were approved by the Council Policy and Regulatory Committee on 26 November 2018 and the homelessness strategy was approved at a full Council meeting on 11 December 2018.

 View the homelessness strategy report (PDF 412 Kb)

 Council officers, together with Council’s community partners, put together a range of options for Council to contribute to the homelessness response.
 An extraordinary Policy and Regulatory Committee meeting agreed the following recommendation on 25 March 2019.
 Fund partners to:

 - improve access to private rented accommodation, with support for tenants

 At the Community Plan Committee meeting on 11 June 2019, Council voted to fund the recommended actions in the homelessness strategy.

 This means that Council has made a commitment of $1.6 million over the next three years to fund a package of measures to prevent homelessness in the city, and to work with partners, including Government and non-governmental organisations, to contribute to assisting people and families without a home.